shakes76/PatternFlow/recognition/README.md

 ## discriminator:

-This can be viewed a simple binary classifier containing many convolutional layers .finally flattened data is used to generate probability to classify the images,i.e, real or fake.
+This can be viewed a simple binary classifier containing many convolutional layers .finally flattened data is used to generate probabilities to classify the images,i.e, real or fake.

 # Internal components of Generator and Discriminator: